State-mandated PFML

 Eligible employees may take up to:

-• 12 weeks of paid family, bonding, and military exigency leave; and
+• Twelve (12) weeks of paid family, bonding, and military exigency leave; and

-Private plan option: Employers can apply for a private plan exemption if they have a plan that confers at least the same rights, protections and benefits as provided under the state program and does not cost employees more that the premium charged through the state program.
+Private plan option: Employers can apply for a private plan exemption if they have a plan that confers at least the same rights, protections, and benefits as provided under the state program and does not cost employees more than the premium charged through the state program.
 Employers with self-insured plans must post a surety bond with the state.
 Employers may also purchase private plan coverage through an approved insurance carrier.

 Job protection: Yes.